TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    * If the object is a module object, the list contains the names of the module's attributes.

-   * If the object is a type or class object, the list contains the names of its attributes, and recursively of the attributes of its bases.
+   * If the object is a type or kundi object, the list contains the names of its attributes, and recursively of the attributes of its bases.

    * Otherwise, the list contains the object's attributes' names, the names of its